ghevia01/ghevia01/README.md

 ## About Me

 I'm a recent CS graduate.
 I love learning, developing, and contributing!
-I'm currently immersed in the world of DevOps and cloud computing.
+I'm currently immersed in the world of DevOps and Cloud Computing.

 ## Quick Facts